Analogbird/route.ninja/README.md

 Let’s illustrate things a little.
 Say, for example, you want to:

-* Make a GET request to your web server with the (relative) URL `/person`,
+* Make a GET request to your web server with the (relative) URL `/style`,
-* Your Express application should respond to this call using the `people` method, found in the `human.js` file.
+* Your Express application should respond to this call using the `style` method, found in the `/controllers/ninja (/controllers/ninja.js)` file.
 Your `budo` would look like this:

 ```
 {
 	"routes": [
 		{
-			"get": "/person",
+			"get": "/style",
-			"run": "people",
+			"run": "style",
-			"from": "human"
+			"from": "/controllers/ninja"
 		}
 	]
 }
 ```

+**Note:** All files where your code/methods are defined must be referenced relavitely to your application.
+In the above example; the file `ninja.js` resides in the `controllers` directory, which -in turn- resides at the same level as you application.

 In Express syntax, this would translate into:

 ```
 var express = require('express'),
 	app = express(),
-	human = require('human');
+	ninja = require('./controllers/ninja');

-app.get('/person', human.people);
+app.get('/style', ninja.style);

 app.listen(3000);
 ```